 The smart charging system applies an intelligent decision-making process that automatically adjusts the power output from the charging station.
 The smart system can, at any appropriate time, increase power, reduce power, or delay the charging process.

-Main Benefits of Smart Charging for EVs
+Benefits of EV Smart Charging Solutions

 Smart charging offers three main benefits:

-• Correct charging point selection: Smart charging helps the EV driver to select the right type of charging station for their vehicle and requirements, based on the time of departure and how much energy is needed for their journey.
+- Correct charging point selection: Smart charging helps the EV driver to select the right type of charging station for their vehicle and requirements, based on the time of departure and how much energy is needed for their journey.
 This will prove to be a big benefit as companies are already beginning to mix fast (DC) and slow (AC) chargers at various locations.

-• Cost savings: Smart charging also helps to control the cost of charging, especially in countries with volatile energy prices.
+- Cost savings: Smart charging also helps to control the cost of charging, especially in countries with volatile energy prices.
 Smart charging enables drivers to mitigate the effects of dynamic energy pricing, spot pricing, and time-of-use rates.

-• Energy efficiency: Smart charging can be used in conjunction with energy storage, renewable energy sources, or directly to power plants.
+- Energy efficiency: Smart charging can be used in conjunction with energy storage, renewable energy sources, or directly to power plants.
 This helps to create a ‘micro-grid’, rather than relying on the main grid.
 In other words, smart charging is able to control the total amount of power available at locations, helping to make charging more efficient and environmentally friendly.

-Why is Smart Charging Important & Who Benefits?
+Why is Smart Charging Important?

 Smart charging has a number of different use cases, depending on a number of factors including charging point type and location.
-Smart charging can be used for large combined charging locations such as commercial parking lots, employee parking, fleet depots, residential apartment blocks, etc. It can also be used for individual EV charging points at domestic home locations.
+Smart charging can be used for large, combined charging locations such as commercial parking lots, employee parking, fleet depots, residential apartment blocks, etc. It can also be used for individual EV charging points at domestic home locations.

 Electric vehicles have been around for approximately 15 years now and the start of mass adoption has been characterized by manufacturing improved EVs and developing charging station hardware.